 SPOTTED BASS, LARGEMOUTH BASS & BROWN TROUT

-Largemouth bass in Lake Burton prefer to feed on blueback herring, which gives lures like the pearl-colored Super Fluke or Pointer series a unique advantage among artificial lures.
-When jerk baits are not drawing bites, finesse worms fished along points, humps and creek channels can be effective.
-During the fall and winter months, crayfish account for a greater part of their diet, which makes pig & jig combinations effective baits during the colder months.
-Fishing live bait around downed timber in February and March will offer the highest chance of producing the largest trophy bass of the year.
+Largemouth bass in Lake Burton prefer to feed on blueback herring, which gives lures like the fluke or other jerk baits a unique advantage among artificial lures.
+Soft plastic worms fished along points, humps and creek channels can also be effective.
+During the fall and winter months, crayfish account for a greater part of their natural diet, which makes pig & jig combinations effective baits during the colder months.
+Fishing live bait around downed timber from January to March will increase your chances of catching a trophy bass.

 Largemouth bass anglers should generally target fallen trees, creek channels and boat docks in coves and small pockets.
-During the spring months, largemouth bass will hold tight to visible cover with overhead protection under which to build their spawning nests.
+During the spring months, largemouth bass will hold close to visible structure with overhead cover under which to build their spawning nests.
 In the summer months, look for largemouth bass in 20 to 30 feet of water along main lake points and in creek channels.
-Casting soft plastics on a Carolina rig is a good choice.
 During the fall months, largemouth bass will more actively feed during the early morning and evening in the general vicinity of their spring and summer locations.

 Lake Burton has a sizeable chain pickerel population.
 Chain pickerel are exciting to catch because they aggressively attack a variety of baits and lures and they put up a hard and sometimes acrobatic fight.
 They are relatively easy to catch in the spring and summer months if you target the right areas.

-Chain pickerel will attack a variety of artificial baits, including Shad Raps, Rapalas, Flukes, and flashy spinnerbaits.
-Anglers should not be timid about casting into thick tangles of woody debris for pickerel.
+Chain pickerel will take a variety of artificial baits, including Shad Raps, Rapalas, Flukes, and flashy spinnerbaits.
+When fishing for pickerel, anglers should not be timid about casting into thick tangles of woody debris.
 Using braided lines will help prevent break-offs by these sharp-toothed critters.
 An alternative technique is to troll perch-colored crankbaits above the weed line along the edge of shallow creek channels in the back of Moccasin, Dicks, and Cherokee Coves.

-Chain pickerel hide in shallow water structure in order to ambush their prey.
+Chain pickerel hide in shallow water structure and along weedy flats in order to ambush their prey.
 Their favorite habitat in Lake Burton is woody debris along a shallow flat in close proximity to a creek channel.
-They also can be found cruising the edges of creek channels.
+Pickerel can also be found cruising the edges of creek channels.
 These kinds of habitats occur in the back of almost every cove on Lake Burton.

-In the winter months, search for trout around the dam in 15 to 30 feet of water and around Jones Bridge at the upper end of the lake.
+In the winter months, search for trout around the dam and around Jones Bridge at the upper end of the lake.
 During the spring, trout will move closer to the backs of coves and feed on the surface during early morning.
 Moccasin Cove is a great place to start looking.
-Trout move to deeper water on the lower end of the lake during the summer months.
+Trout move into deeper water on the lower end of the lake during the summer months.
 Troll from the safety marker located near Moccasin Cove and work your way toward the dam.
 In the fall, trout are widely scattered around the lake and become more difficult to catch.
-Try the mouth of creeks, like Moccasin, Timpson, and Dicks Creeks, as well as around the Murray Cove boat ramp and around the dam in hopes of hooking into a trophy-sized brown trout.
+Try the mouth of creeks, like Moccasin, Timpson, and Dicks Creeks, as well as around the Murray Cove boat ramp.